-For 2014, we expanded components of the enhanced performance evaluation to over 15,000 employees of the Firm in an effort to more formally assess performance on a holistic basis.
+For 2014, we expanded components of the enhanced performance evaluation to over 15,000 employees of the Firm in an effort to more formally assess risk and control behaviors.
 During 2014, we also implemented new online training for risk and control reviewers and new training for managers in order to further strengthen the process.